francois-rozet/sudoku/README.md

 ## Dependencies

-If you plan to run the scripts of this repository, you will need to install several `Python` packages including `torch`, `torchvision`, `opencv`, `scipy` and their dependencies.
+If you plan to run the scripts of this repository, you will need to install several `Python` packages including `torch`, `torchvision`, `opencv`, `scipy`, etc. and their dependencies.

 To do so safely, one should create a new environement :